 The literature review should summarize and synthesize at least five sources that answer your research question(s).
 That is, you should both report what the authors of the pieces argue and put the various authors in conversation with one another.
 The sources should come from credible, peer-reviewed journals within your academic/professional discourse community.

 Project 4: Journal Article

 Based on the research you have done for Project 3, you will compose a formal journal article intended for submission to an undergraduate research journal.
-Assignment details will be determined by the journal to which you are submitting.
+You will incorporate your literature review into a full-length research paper appropriate for a scholarly journal.